Dashboard Overview

 - JOB Submitted: Number of Jobs submitted for the given queue.

-- CHECKPOINT Columns: For each queue, this section shows:
+- SPOT PROTECTIONS Columns: For each queue, this section shows:

 - Attempts: Checkpoint attempts for jobs in that queue.

-- Failed: The count of failed checkpoints.
+- Failed: The count of checkpoint attempts minus the restores succeeded.
 The chain icon (

 ) will take you to the jobs view with a filter that only looks for failed jobs.